What is rapid experimentation?

 How Rapid Experimentation Works

 Rapid experimentation aims to test essential questions with minimal investment.
 For example, Google once built a prototype Google glass using components that are easy to access.
-The goal was to try the idea without creating the final product design.
+The goal was to try the idea without creating the final product design by the product designer.

 Dropbox did something similar, using a sample page to test people’s interest in their upcoming design.
 The approach validated their design and gave feedback that shaped the actual release.
 The feedback is known as “new ideas” in agile, rapid experimentation.